aapadill/the-visual-art-showcase/README.md

 ## Contributing

-Not taking contributions to the Visual Art Showcase currently, but when ready, [CONTRIBUTING.md](CONTRIBUTING.md) will have the guidelines on how to make contributions.
+Not taking contributions for the Visual Art Showcase currently, but when possible, [CONTRIBUTING.md](CONTRIBUTING.md) will have the guidelines on how to make them.

 ## License